Archdiocese of Newark: 1986 to 2016

-To replace McCarrick, John Paul II selected Bishop John J. Myers of the Diocese of Peoria in 2001.
+Bishop John J. Myers of the Diocese of Peoria replace McCarrick in 2001.
 Later that year, Myers banned eulogies at funeral masses in the archdiocese, saying that some eulogies were inappropriate and too long.
 After pushback from parishioners, he reversed himself.
 In 2004, Myers criticized a group of law students at Seton Hall University for honoring Supreme Court Justice Sandra Day O'Connor, objecting because she allegedly favored abortion rights for women.

 In September 2013, Pope Francis named Bishop Bernard Hebda as coadjutor archbishop of the archdiocese to assist Myers.
 In February 2014, The New York Times reported that Myers planned to retire to a 7,500-foot so-called "palace", expanded at his direction in Pittstown.
 In June 2016, Francis named Hebda as the new archbishop of the Archdiocese of Saint Paul and Minneapolis.
 The pope did not replace Hebda with another coadjutor.

 2016 to present

 When Myers retired in late 2016, Francis named Archbishop Joseph W. Tobin from the Archdiocese of Indianapolis to replace him.
 Tobin welcomed a "pilgrimage" of gay and lesbian Catholics and their families to Sacred Heart Cathedral in 2017.
 In an interview before the mass, Tobin said, "The word I use is 'welcome'.
 These are people that have not felt welcome in other places.
 My prayer for them is that they do.
 Today in the Catholic Church, we read a passage that says you have to be able to give a reason for your hope.
 And I'm praying that this pilgrimage for them, and really for the whole Church, is a reason for hope."
 In September 2021, the archdiocese broke ground on a new St. Lucy's Homeless Housing and Support Services Site in Jersey City.
 The project was designed to provide emergency and transitional housing, along with supportive services, for homeless individuals and families.

 As of 2023, Joseph W. Tobin, by then a Cardinal, is the archbishop of the Archdiocese of Newark.

 Tobin officiated the final solemn mass for Saint Andrews the Apostle Catholic Church in Bayonne on September 22, 2024.
-Established in 1914 by Reverend Andrew M. Egan, its construction began in 1922; it was dedicated by Bishop O’Connor.
+Established in 1914 by Andrew M. Egan, its construction began in 1922; it was dedicated by Bishop O’Connor.
 It was a worship venue for the Blessed Miriam Teresa Demjanovich.
 In 2016, when Saint Andrew and Saint Mary Parishes were merged, mass attendance had dropped by 35%.